-Pre-Crimped wire cloth has extremely accurate openings and is woven much tighter than plain weave.
+Pre-Crimped Wire cloth that has been crimped before weaving has extremely accurate openings and is woven much tighter than plain weave.
 It is typically preferred for vibrating screens and many other applications where sizing is critical.
+Woven Wire Cloth, Double Weave

 Double Weave